 It’s a tough time to be a business leader.

-Hybrid work, hiring freezes and budget cuts all impact how, when and where people work.
-These changes lead to all kinds of questions — and the answers aren’t always clear.
+Hybrid work arrangements, budget cuts and changing economic news all impact how, when and where people work.
+These changes lead to all kinds of questions – and the answers aren’t always clear.

-Addressing these and other issues is critical in today’s climate.
+Addressing these and other critical issues is critical in today’s labor climate.
 But how do you know if your organizational and workforce strategies are moving in lock-step?

-Workforce planning and analytics help leaders identify, analyze and address the needs of an organization’s workforce.
+Workforce planning analytics helps leaders identify, analyze and address the needs of an organization’s workforce.
 They help you reach business goals faster by ensuring your organization has the right people with the right skills in the right location at the right cost and right time.

 To better understand how workforce planning and analytics work, it helps to take a quick look at the individual components.